Become a Noonsite Member

 2. Report to Port of Entry in person

-When a foreign-flagged vessel first arrives in the U.S. it will have to file a CBP-1300 (Vessel Entrance or Clearance Statement) within 48 hours and pay the applicable fees.
+If physically checking in at a CBP reporting office, foreign-flagged vessels will have to file a CBP-1300 (Vessel Entrance or Clearance Statement) within 48 hours and pay the applicable fees.
 At that time, the master of the vessel may apply for a cruising license (see domestic cruising below).
 There are heavy fines if this is not submitted within 48 hours of arrival.
+CBP will ask you if you have brought food into the country, will inspect all passports and will likely issue you a cruising license for one year (12 months).

 All US yachts must report any merchandise to CBP that has been acquired abroad and is subject to duty.